geoscixyz/em/content/maxwell1_fundamentals/fundamental_laws/boundary_conditions.rst

 		\mathbf{E}_{2t} = \mathbf{E}_{1t}.
 		:label: Etcontinuous

-Boundary conditions for the electric current displacement
+Boundary Conditions for the Electric Current Displacement
 ---------------------------------------------------------

 To derive boundary conditions for the electric current displacement (:math:`\mathbf{D}`), we apply the `Divergence theorem`_ to equation (2) which leads to